openconfig/featureprofiles/feature/platform/transceiver/zr_temperature_test/README.md

 *   Connect two ZR optics using a duplex LC fiber jumper such that TX output power of one is the RX input power of the other module.
 *   To establish a point to point ZR link ensure the following:
-      * Both transceivers state is enabled
+      * Both transceivers state is enabled.
       * Both transceivers are set to a valid target TX output power example -10 dBm.
       * Both transceivers are tuned to a valid centre frequency